epicfilemcnulty/lilush/ROADMAP.md

 ## Add basic `curl` functionality

-    Either add it to `kat` or introduce `kurl`
+    Either add it to `kat` or introduce `kurl`.
+Probably `kurl`.

 ## Packaging

-    Single-file Lua apps binary packaging.
-Making the world a better place =)
+    Need digital signatures for that,
+    so have to expose a bit more of WolfCrypt API...

 ## Vault API lib

-    Good to have, at least something simple to directly read secrets from Vault's KV, so we could use something like:
+    Good to have, at least something simple to directly read secrets from Vault's KV, then we could have an internal vault agent and do something like:

     ```
     setenv MY_API_TOKEN vault://secret/api/my_token